matveynator/sysadminscripts/README.md

 | |_| | | | | |>  <
  \__,_|_| |_|_/_/\_\  WHERE, THERE IS A SHELL, WHERE IS A WAY.

+### how to add new sysadmin kung-fu script or fix some problem?

+- Fork it
+- Create your feature branch (git checkout -b my-new-feature)
+- Commit your changes (git commit -am 'Added some feature')
+- Push to the branch (git push origin my-new-feature)
+- Create new Pull Request

 ```